 Impact Level High

-Specialties Affected Neurology, Urology, Gastroenterology, Ophthalmology, Physical Medicine & Rehabilitation, Head & Neck Surgery, Dermatology, Psychiatry
+Specialties Affected Neurology, Urology, Gastroenterology, Ophthalmology, ENT, Physical Medicine & Rehabilitation, Pain Management, Dermatology

 Aetna Botulinum Toxin Coverage Criteria and Medical Necessity Requirements 2026

-OnabotulinumtoxinA (Botox) — Medical Necessity Criteria by Indication
+OnabotulinumtoxinA (Botox, HCPCS J0585) — Medical Necessity Criteria

-Blepharospasm (CPT 64612): Members must be 12 or older and carry a diagnosis of blepharospasm — including blepharospasm associated with dystonia, benign essential blepharospasm, or VII nerve disorder.
+Blepharospasm (CPT 64612): Member must be 12 or older with a confirmed diagnosis of blepharospasm, including benign essential blepharospasm, dystonia-associated blepharospasm, or VII nerve disorder.

 Aetna Botulinum Toxin Exclusions and Non-Covered Indications